Home Canning Instructions - A Girl's Guide to Easy Canning and Preserving

-I was sent a couple of books by a publisher this week and one of the little gems inside the parcel was a book called “The Fresh Girl’s Guide to Easy Canning and Preserving”, Ana Micka.
 I have to confess that when I first read the title I misread it as Girl Guides and I combed through neglected memories of sausages on sticks, campfires and marshmallows, but couldn’t remember any canning involved.

 A Girl's Guide to Easy Canning

-What I like about this little book is the simple way in which it has been written.
-The text is straight forward, and the home canning instructions are cleanly laid out.
 Words are used economically with clear instructions, quick understanding and a feeling that anything within the book is easily achievable.

-Home Canning Instructions - Two Methods
+Home Canning Instructions - Two Methods of Canning

 The two methods of canning are discussed in detail, but in simple terms so that you understand the process but are not bombarded or confused by additional irrelevant material in order to get the job done.
 In the process using a hot water bath method of home canning instructions are given for fruits and sauces, jam, tomatoes and pickles.